Azure/azure-sdk/docs/rust/introduction.md

 ### Authentication {#rust-authentication}

-> TODO: Review this section

 Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

 {% include requirement/MUST id="rust-authentication-all-supported-schemes" %} support all authentication schemes supported by the service and implemented in `azure_core` and `azure_identity`.

 {% include requirement/SHOULD id="rust-authentication-azure-core" %} use only credentials and authentication policies defined in `azure_core`.

+Crates support different types of [dependencies][rust-lang-dependencies] e.g., `[dependencies]` for code linked into applications and `[dev-dependencies]` used for tests, examples, etc.

-{% include requirement/MUSTNOT id="rust-authentication-azure-identity-dependency" %} take a runtime dependency on `azure_identity`.
+{% include requirement/MUSTNOT id="rust-authentication-azure-identity-dependency" %} take a dependency on `azure_identity`.

-{% include requirement/MAY id="rust-authentication-azure-identity-dev-dependency" %} take a dev dependency on `azure_identity` for examples.
+{% include requirement/MAY id="rust-authentication-azure-identity-dev-dependency" %} take a development dependency on `azure_identity` for tests and examples.

 {% include requirement/MUST id="rust-authentication-prefer-token-auth" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service in a non-blocking atomic manner for each authentication scheme that does not have an implementation in `azure_core`.